opendatacube/datacube-ows/docs/cfg_component_styles.rst

 determined from the component definition.
-This is not the case for callback function components, so if any component in the style is a callback function component, (and if any bands needed by the callback function component(s) are not already being used by any lineat combination components), then these additional required bands must be declared with the `additional_bands` list.
+This is not the case for callback function components, so if any component in the style is a callback function component, (and if any bands needed by the callback function component(s) are not already being used by any linear combination components), then these additional required bands must be declared with the `additional_bands` list.